Abisares: Alexander the Great

 Abisares sent embassies of submission to Alexander the Great and Alexander allowed him to retain his kingdom with considerable additions.

 Onesicritus said that Abisares had two huge snakes and Alexander had a great desire to see them.

 Kingdom

-Hazara (country), the Abisares of the Greeks, forms the North-western district of the Peshawar division.
-It was conquered by Arjuna.
+Aurel Stein equates the Hazara region, frequently identified as the ancient Urasa with Abhisara.
 However, Stein identifies the kingdom of Abhisara with the tract of the lower and middle hills between the Vitasta (Jhelum) and Chadrabhaga (Chenab) including the state of Rajapuri (Rajauri) in Kasmira.
-The kingdom of Abhisara finds reference in ancient Indian texts also.
-In epic times and Buddhist times, it had formed integral part of Ancient Kamboja Mahajanapada.
 Old kingdom of Abhisara was basically situated in the Poonch, Rajauri and Nowshera districts of Jammu and Kashmir.